Head of Subject: Mr Owen Jermy

 Year 7 & Year 8

 Accelerated Reader is a computer based programme which tests students, identifies a reading age and provides them with a ZPD (Zone of Proximal Development) range.
 This is linked to a range of books which students are encouraged to read to help them make optimum progress in their reading ability.
 Students then read a book and complete an interim quiz which provides us with data showing a student’s engagement and understanding of a particular level of book.
-Students retake the original STAR test at two later points in the year ensuring that we closely monitor their progress and provide interventions if necessary.
+Students retake the original STAR test at two further points in the year ensuring that we closely monitor their progress and provide interventions if necessary.

 Key Stage 4